 Oven roasted frozen broccoli couldn’t be easier!
-Roasted right from frozen, this simply seasoned and healthy broccoli recipe doesn’t even need to flip halfway through roasting for a seriously hands-off side dish.
+This simply seasoned and healthy frozen broccoli recipe doesn’t even need to thaw or to be flipped halfway through roasting for a seriously hands-off side dish.

 Clearly roasted broccoli isn’t anything groundbreaking, but lately I cannot get enough of preparing it this way as a healthy side dish.

-I acknowledge that sounds hyperbolic (like my mom telling me that roasted carrots taste like candy when I was growing up), but the easy prep, simple ingredients, and roasty goodness means that this side dish has landed on our menu a lot lately.
+I acknowledge that sounds hyperbolic, like my mom telling me that roasted carrots taste like candy when I was growing up, but the easy prep, simple ingredients, and roasted goodness means that this side dish (like skillet roasted corn) has landed on our menu a lot lately.

-Besides being healthy and easy (more on just how easy in a bit), it’s also affordable.
+- Besides being healthy and easy, it’s also affordable.
 A two pound bag of frozen broccoli florets is less than $2 at my regular grocery store.
-That’s cheaper than buying an equivalent amount of fresh broccoli crowns, and without the work of having to break them down to boot.
+That’s cheaper than buying an equivalent amount of fresh broccoli crowns, and without the work of having to break them down.

-At this temperature, I roast frozen broccoli for about 35-40 minutes.
+- Roast for about 35-40 minutes, or until they’re roasted to your liking.
 All ovens cook a little differently so your mileage may vary.
-Just keep an eye on them towards the end of the cook time, and keep them going until they’re roasted to your liking.
+Just keep an eye on them towards the end of the cook time, and keep them going until you like.

 I’ve even snuck a cold floret or two from the container of leftovers in the fridge when I’m in a snacky mood, which is an honor usually reserved for something comfort food-esque like Instant Pot mac and cheese or chicken parmesan gnocchi skillet and not ultra healthy like broccoli!